 Waterfalls in North Iceland

 Dettifoss: Dettifoss = (loosely translated as) the collapsing waterfall is located in North Iceland (ca. 150km from Akureyri) and is known for being the most powerful waterfall in Europe.
-It is 45m high and 100m wide, and even it’s not the prettiest one, it’s more than impressive to see 500m³ of water rushing down into the deep per second.
-The mass of water feeding Dettifoss comes from the glacier river Jökulsá á Fjöllum, which sprung from Vatnajökull glacier, the greatest ice cap in Europe.
+It is 45m high and 100m wide, and even if it’s not the prettiest one, it’s more than impressive to see 500m³ of water rushing down into the deep per second.
+The mass of water feeding Dettifoss comes from the glacier river Jökulsá á Fjöllum, which sprung from the Vatnajökull glacier, the greatest ice cap in Europe.
 Interesting fact: Dettifoss was shown in cinemas all over the world in the movies Prometheus (2012), and Oblivion (2013).

 Selfoss: Selfoss is located in Jökulsárgljúfur canyon in North Iceland, only 1km south of its big sister Dettifoss.
 It is only 11m high, but 110m wide!
 Although it doesn’t get as much attention as Dettifoss, it is still worth a visit!
-Like Dettifoss, it is also fed from the glacier river Jökulsá á Fjöllum (as mentioned above).
+Like Dettifoss, it is also fed by the glacier river Jökulsá á Fjöllum (as mentioned above).
 Be careful when you visit this powerful waterfall and watch out for slippery rocks!
 Also: don’t confuse the waterfall with the town Selfoss. ;)

 Godafoss: Godafoss = the waterfall of the gods is known to be one of the prettiest waterfalls in Iceland.
-It is 12m high and 30m wide, and also located in North Iceland, near the Mývatn area.
+It is 12m high and 30m wide and is also located in North Iceland, near the Mývatn area.
 According to a legend, the beautiful waterfall got its name from the lawspeaker Þorgeir Ljósvetningagoð in the year 999 or 1000. Þorgeir made Christianity the official religion in Iceland.
 It is said that when he came back from the national Icelandic parliament, he threw all his idols of Norse gods into the waterfall, and that’s how it got its name.